rkgIITBh/data-structures.github.io/HTML/BSTintro.md

 <img src="../images/bstCase3delete.jpg">
 </p>

-The inorder successor of a node is the leftmost node in the right subtree of the
+The inorder successor of a node is the leftmost node in the right subtree of the node to be deleted.
+If successor is not a leaf node then it can only have a right child, because the presence of a left child would mean the node identified as the inorder successor is not correct.
+It cannot be the leftmost node in the right subtree of the node to be deleted.